play-curious/pong-booyah/README.md

 # Pong built in Booyah

+The results of a 1-hour coding challenge to recreate the classic game Pong using Booyah.

 ## Development

 This dependency has Git submodules, so either clone with `git clone --recurse-submodules` or run `git submodule update --init` after cloning.